IHE/ITI.MHD/input/pagecontent/1_overview.md

   - [Retrieve Document ITI-68](transaction-68.html)

 ## MHD Overview
 The MHD Profile enables sharing of patient documents to, or from, mobile or constrained devices.
 Other IHE profiles, chiefly Cross-Enterprise Document Sharing (XDS), describe sharing of patient document in less constrained environments, and many of the concepts from those profiles are applicable to the MHD environment.
-For more information on IHE Document Sharing, see “Health Information Exchange: Enabling Document Sharing Using IHE Profiles” whitepaper.
+For more information on IHE Document Sharing, see [Health Information Exchange: Enabling Document Sharing Using IHE Profiles](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html) whitepaper.

 ### Concepts
 The MHD Profile supports a broad set of the XDS use cases and functionality while keeping the implementation as simple as possible.
 The MHD Profile is focused on a subset of the use cases that XDS supports and does not try to reproduce the full scalability, flexibility, privacy, or security supported by a more robust XDS infrastructure.
 Example use cases are: